aws-observability/aws-otel-collector/docs/developers/docker-demo.md

       - "55680:55680" # OTLP receiver
       - "13133"       # health_check
 ```
-2. Once your own docker image and AWS credential has been updated in the ```docker-composite.yaml``` file, run the following make command.
+2. Once your own docker image and AWS credential has been updated in the ```docker-compose.yaml``` file, run the following make command.
 ```
-make docker-composite
+make docker-compose
 ```
 3. Now you can view you data in AWS console